What is this DND?

 How can businesses reach numbers listed as DND?

-Phone calls, just like SMS, can we classified into two types primarily – transactional and promotional .
+Phone calls, just like SMS, can be classified into two types primarily – transactional SMS and promotional SMS.

 Using Exotel to reach out to customers on the DND registry